pkumaschow/cdk/README.md

 This dockerfile builds an alpine image containing the requirements for running the aws-cdk command line tool.

+Python 3.9 is included in the container.

+Note: this needs more work before it can be useful.

 Pull latest image from docker hub

 ```